meteor/meteor/guide/source/performance-improvement.md

 ---
-title: Scaling
+title: Performance improvements
 description: How to optimize your Meteor application for higher performance when you start growing.
 ---

-This guide focuses on providing you tips and common practices on how to scale your Meteor app.
+This guide focuses on providing you tips and common practices on how to improve performance of your Meteor app (sometimes also called scaling).
 It is important to note that at the end of the day Meteor is a Node.js app tied closely to MongoDB, so a lot of the problems you are going to encounter are common to other Node.js and MongoDB apps.
-Also do note that every app is different so there are unique challenges to each when scaling, so practices describe in this guide should be used as a guiding posts rather than absolutes.
+Also do note that every app is different so there are unique challenges to each, therefore practices describe in this guide should be used as a guiding posts rather than absolutes.

-This guide has been heavily inspired by [Marcin Szuster's Vazco article](https://www.vazco.eu/blog/how-to-optimize-and-scale-meteor-projects) on this issue and talk by Paulo Mogollón's talk at Impact 2022 titled ["First steps on scaling Meteor realtime data"](https://impact.meteor.com/meetings/virtual/uo2Er8YPqx2vuRcne).
+This guide has been heavily inspired by [Marcin Szuster's Vazco article](https://www.vazco.eu/blog/how-to-optimize-and-scale-meteor-projects), the official [Meteor Galaxy guide](https://galaxy-guide.meteor.com/), and talk by Paulo Mogollón's talk at Impact 2022 titled ["First steps on scaling Meteor realtime data"](https://impact.meteor.com/meetings/virtual/uo2Er8YPqx2vuRcne).

 <h2 id="performance-monitoring">Performance monitoring</h2>